zshi719/2025-Data-24100/project_assignments/part_0.md

 ### Join your GitHub group

 After the assignment is reviewed, you will receive an invite to the GitHub repository for your team.
 Accept the invitation to gain access to the repository.

+_Graders_: Refer to the admin docs about how to set up the github repo.